DivyaVijay1234/Not-so-Taxing/README.md

 Welcome to the Not-so-Taxing app!
 This application helps you manage your taxes by providing features such as tax calculation, document checklist, expenditure analysis, and summarizing tax advice from financial advisors.

+For a better experience, use all feautures in the 'Dark Mode'

 ## Features

 - **Tax Filing Document Checklist**: Provides a list of mandatory and additional documents required for tax filing.